MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-uap-rule.md

 <tbody>
 <tr class="odd">
 <td><strong>Match</strong></td>
 <td><p>The IRI to use in the rule.
 See RFC 3987 - Internationalized Resource Identifiers (IRIs) for details.
-It is unique per application in the package and is case sensitive.</p></td>
+It is unique per application in the package and is case sensitive.
+For example, values of Match can be: https://www.microsoft.com/, or *.pdf</p></td>
 <td>A string between 1 and 2084 characters in length.</td>
 <td>Yes</td>
 <td></td>